KatherineMEnright/Peanut/README.md

 <a href="https://juncture-digital.org"><img src="https://juncture-digital.org/images/ve-button.png"></a>

 <param ve-config
-       title="A Global History of Peanut Consumption"
-       author="Maria Job, Elizabeth Chant, and Katherine Enright" banner="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/A_Peanut_Plant%2C_illustration_from_The_Encyclopedia_of_Food_by_Artemas_Ward_01.jpg/1280px-A_Peanut_Plant%2C_illustration_from_The_Encyclopedia_of_Food_by_Artemas_Ward_01.jpg"
+       title="A Global History of Peanut Consumption: From Luxury Food to Livestock Feed" author="Maria Job, Elizabeth Chant, and Katherine Enright" banner="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/A_Peanut_Plant%2C_illustration_from_The_Encyclopedia_of_Food_by_Artemas_Ward_01.jpg/1280px-A_Peanut_Plant%2C_illustration_from_The_Encyclopedia_of_Food_by_Artemas_Ward_01.jpg"
        layout="vertical">